dansand/Python/part1/python.md

 ## Python prompt

-To start playing with Python, we need to open up a *command line* on your computer.
+To start playing with Python, we need to open up a shell *command line* on your computer.

 Once you're ready, follow the instructions below.